giacbrd/SmartPipeline/README.rst

 .. documentation-marker

-SmartPipeline gives you the tools to design and formalize simple data pipelines, in which tasks are sequentially encapsulated in pipeline stages, but it enriches this data processing approach with a lot of features.
+SmartPipeline gives you the tools to design and formalize simple data pipelines, in which tasks are sequentially encapsulated in pipeline stages.

-It is straightforward to implement pipelines, but they are deeply customizable: stages can run concurrently and scale on heavy tasks, they can process batch of items at once, moreover executions and errors are monitored by the pipeline.
+It is straightforward to implement pipelines, but they are deeply customizable: stages can run concurrently and scale on heavy tasks, they can process batch of items at once, moreover executions and errors can be monitored easily.

-It is a framework for engineering sequences of data operations: an optimal solution for fast and clean data analysis prototypes (small/medium projects and POC), that can be immediately ready for production.
+It is a framework for engineering sequences of data operations: an optimal solution for fast and clean data analysis prototypes (small/medium projects and POC) as an alternative to plain scripts, that can be immediately ready for production.
+Consider it as a solution for problems where task queues and workflow frameworks are overkill.
 No dependencies are required.

 Install